Molok (company): Molok North America

-Marja Hillis, nee Salli, the daughter of Molok's founder Veikko Salli, started a licensed company called Molok North America manufacturing Molok products in Canada in the end of 1990's.
+Marja Hillis, nee Salli, the daughter of Molok's founder Veikko Salli, started a licensed company called Molok North America manufacturing Molok products in Canada in the end of the 1990s.

 The company and its assembly plant are located in Mount Forest, Ontario.

 In 2003, Molok started its own collection business in the Kitchener-Waterloo area in Canada.

 In 2018 the company operated across Canada and its factory covered 3,000 square meters.
-Hillis passed away on March.
+Hillis died on March.

 In 2019 Raleigh, North Carolina started using Molok's containers being the first city in United States to do so.

-In 2020, Molok North America was among the top-400 list of Canada’s Top Growing Companies ranked by The Globe and Mail magazine.
-It has also been on PROFIT 500 list, maintained by Canadian Business magazine ranking Canada’s Fastest-Growing Companies in 2013, 2014 and 2015.
+In 2020, Molok North America was among the top-400 list of Canada's Top Growing Companies ranked by The Globe and Mail magazine.
+It has also been on PROFIT 500 list, maintained by Canadian Business magazine ranking Canada's Fastest-Growing Companies in 2013, 2014 and 2015.

 Products

 The Molok deep collection system was developed by the company's founder Veikko Salli.
 Molok manufactures its deep collection containers based on orders.
 There are many different designs, as properties have different needs, for example containers need to match their environment as well as possible.
 80% of sales come from the four basic models.
 The main part of the containers is made by a rotational molding machine.

-In 2006 the uniform containers were made of thick polyethylene plastic while the while the top was covered with either pressure-treated wood moldings or aluminum.
+In 2006 the uniform containers were made of thick polyethylene plastic while the top was covered with either pressure-treated wood moldings or aluminum.
 The company's also sells containers consisting of square containers made of concrete.

 The basic idea of deep waste collection is a partially submerged waste container with volumes ranging from 800 liters to 5,000 liters.
 Inside the cool ground, protected from sunlight, the waste is retained longer than normally and it is also packed tightly.
 This is because of the vertical collection container utilizes gravity, which allows the new waste to compress the waste below into a more compact form.
 With help of the gravity the collection container can hold more waste.